Aichi D3A

+The D3A made its combat debut during the Second Sino-Japanese War, participating in the Bombing of Chongqing and the invasion of Indochina as well.
+The type was a key element of the service's inventory at the start of World War II, being the first Japanese aircraft to bomb American targets in the conflict, commencing with Pearl Harbor and U.S. bases in the Philippines, such as Clark Air Force Base.
+In the Pacific theatre, D3As often coordinated their attacks upon enemy shipping with Nakajima B5N torpedo bombers.
+In 1942, the type contributed to sinking of three US fleet carriers: Lexington at the Battle of the Coral Sea, Yorktown at the Battle of Midway and Hornet at the Battle of the Santa Cruz Islands.
+Furthermore, due to their high manoeuvrability, the D3A was occasionally used in the interceptor role.
+Following the introduction of the newer Yokosuka D4Y Suisei dive bomber, the D3A was increasingly deployed from land bases or from smaller carriers.
+During the Liberation of the Philippines in 1944, land-based D3A2s participated but suffered heavy losses.
+In the final year of the conflict, numerous aircraft were expended on kamikaze missions.

 Aichi D3A1 dive bombers prepare to take off from a Japanese aircraft carrier during the morning of 7 December 1941 to attack Pearl Harbor.

 Aichi D3A1 taking off from the carrier during the Indian Ocean Raid.

 Aichi D3A1s from the carrier during the Battle of the Coral Sea.

 Aichi D3A1 of 33rd Air Group over eastern Java in early summer 1942.

 Aichi D3A1s from return to their carrier after attacking the U.S. carrier during the Battle of the Eastern Solomons in August 1942.

 Aichi D3A2 during maintenance.
 Note the propeller spinner, which is missing from the D3A1s in the previous photos.

 Aichi D3A2 with a telescopic sight, before takeoff.

-The Aichi D3A (Navy full designation "Type 99 Carrier Bomber"; Allied reporting name "Val" (Note: Note: This code name was applied mid-to-late 1943; more often the D3A was referred to as the "Type 99 navy dive bomber" by Allied forces.)) is a World War II carrier-borne dive bomber.
-It was the primary dive bomber of the Imperial Japanese Navy (IJN) and was involved in almost all IJN actions, including the attack on Pearl Harbor.

-The Aichi D3A was the first Japanese aircraft to bomb American targets in the war, commencing with Pearl Harbor and U.S. bases in the Philippines, such as Clark Air Force Base.
-They sank more Allied warships than any other Axis aircraft.

 Design and development

-In mid-1936, the Japanese Navy issued the 11-Shi specification for a monoplane carrier-based dive bomber to replace the existing D1A biplane then in service.
-Aichi, Nakajima, and Mitsubishi all submitted designs, with the former two subsequently being asked for two prototypes each.
+In the summer of 1936, the Imperial Japanese Navy (IJN) issued the 11-Shi specification for a monoplane carrier-based dive bomber to replace the existing D1A biplane then in service.
+Several Japanese aircraft manufacturers, including Aichi, Nakajima, and Mitsubishi, opted to submit responses.
+Of these, Aichia and Nakajima were subsequently contracted to produce two prototypes each.

-The Aichi design started with low-mounted elliptical wings inspired by the Heinkel He 70 Blitz.
-It flew slowly enough that the drag from the landing gear was not a serious issue, so the fixed gear was used for simplicity.
-The aircraft was to be powered by the 529 kW Nakajima Hikari 1 nine-cylinder radial engine.
+Aichi's design team, headed by Tokuhishiro Goake, produced a monoplane with low-mounted elliptical wings, a configuration that had been allegedly inspired by the Heinkel He 70 Blitz, the first of Germany's Schnellbombers.
+It flew slowly enough that the drag produced by the landing gear was not a serious issue, thus a fixed spatted landing gear arrangement was used for simplicity, reducing both maintenance and weight.
+(Note: The D3A was the final Japanese carrier-based aircraft to use spatted fixed landing gear.)
+As originally designed, the aircraft was to be powered by the 529 kW Nakajima Hikari 1 nine-cylinder radial engine.